Things to Know About Insuring Dodge Vehicles

 Smaller vehicles often provide less protection for driver and passengers, resulting in higher accident benefit claims.
 This tendency shows with compact cars from Dodge.
 The Neon and Dart suffer this fate, costing more to settle personal injury claims.
 The 2004 Dodge SRT-4 also costs more than the national average.
 Expect higher insurance costs for these models.

 The Dodge Viper, Charger, and Challenger are high-performance vehicles.
 While this appeals to certain segments of the car-buying population, high performance means high insurance costs, particularly for the Viper, available with an 8.4-liter V10 engine generating 645 horsepower.
-The insurance industry regards these cars as aggressive vehicles tempting aggressive driving, and therefore at greater risk of incident.
+The insurance industry regards these cars as aggressive vehicles tempting aggressive driving, and therefore at greater risk of an incident.
 Owners of these models pay for the privilege when renewing insurance.

 Dodge vehicles show curious statistical behaviour when it comes to collision claims.
 There seems to be a little pattern between model and performance.
-For example, some late model Dodge Ram vehicles cost over 200 percent the national average for repairs after a collision.
+For example, some late-model Dodge Ram vehicles cost over 200 percent of the national average for repairs after a collision.
 The 2005 editions of the same model score 30 percent below average in the same category.
 Most manufacturers show consistency within vehicle models.
 Dodge does not, having vehicles such as the 2002 Caravan, costing just 68 percent of average, as well as the 2011 Dakota, which costs 238 percent.
 Give Ontario’s auto insurance system, it’s difficult to predict how insurers incorporate this data.
 Every company can set its own rates and procedures for underwriting policies, as long as the Financial Services Commission of Ontario approves these.

 Comprehensive insurance coverage shows similar inconsistency.
 The 2011 and 2012 Dodge Ram 3500 both rate over 450 percent higher than the national average to settle comprehensive claims.
 Yet no Dodge model appears on lists of most stolen vehicles, the main brand-influenced reason for comprehensive claims.
-About half of all Dodge models show above average claim costs, while the other half are lower.
+About half of all Dodge models show above-average claim costs, while the other half are lower.
 Few models rate in the average portion of IBC statistics.